Bigorange8801/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Express sits on top of raw http server module by node.
+It adds fucntionality, like routing and middleware support.

 - [ ] Describe Middleware?

+Middleware is software that lies between an operating system and the apllications running it.

 - [ ] Describe a Resource?

+Endpoints that clients can use to manage API software

 - [ ] What can the API return to help clients know if a request was successful?

+Return 200 to indicate success.

 - [ ] How can we partition our application into sub-applications?

+Cloning, Decomposing, and Splitting.

 ## Minimum Viable Product